HudsonGraeme/Tapp-Tesla-macOS/README.md

 Type `sudo xattr -cr /path/to/tapp.app`

-After -cr, drag and drop Tapp.app into the terminal window for an instant path.
+After `-cr`, drag and drop Tapp.app into the terminal window for an instant path.

 Hit enter and type in your password if propmted.